 Phoenix Seminary reserves the right to cancel any course due to insufficient enrollment.

-For important additional information please see the Student Handbook (links below).
+For important additional information please see the Student Handbook.
 All students are responsible for understanding and abiding by the contents of this document.

 Download or View the Phoenix Seminary 2013-2014 Student Handbook Online

 The page you are currently viewing is maintained by Lee Richards.
 If you discover a typo, broken hyperlink, or any other issue on this page please notify Lee by sending an email to firstname.lastname@example.org so it can be corrected.